PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

 ## ConnMan

 Connection Manager (ConnMan) is a connection management daemon (connmand) for managing Internet connections within devices running the Linux operating system.
 It offers low memory consumption with a fast, coherent, synchronized reaction to changing network conditions.
 ConnMan has various plug-ins and is a fully modular system that can be extended to support all kinds of wired or wireless technologies.
-The plug-in approach allows for easy adaption and modification for various use cases.
+The [plug-in architecture](http://www.embedded-computing.com/networking/the-connman) allows for easy adaption and modification for various use cases.
 Configuration methods like [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) and domain name resolving are implemented using plug-ins.
 Additional information about `ConnMan` can be found in the following [link](https://01.org/connman/documentation).

-Mbed Linux uses `ConnMan` to manage WiFi interfaces and connections.
+Mbed Linux OS uses `ConnMan` to manage WiFi interfaces and connections.
 In the common case, user should not interact directly with the wpa_supplicant daemon, nor try to modify the wpa_supplicant.conf file.
 All basic network operations should be done using ConnMan.

 ### connmanctl